svanas/migratooor/README.md

 * [Arbitrum](https://arbitrum.io)
 * [Gnosis](https://www.xdaichain.com)

+## Is this app secure?

+Maybe.
+No independent audit has been or will be commissioned.
+You are encouraged to read the code and decide for yourself whether it is secure.

 ## How can I test this app?

 1. Switch your MetaMask to the [Rinkeby](https://rinkeby.etherscan.io) test network